hutongyuan/BGISEQ-500_VS_HiSeq-2000/Reads_Simulation.md

-#  tett
-this is a test
+#  download and install dwgsim